-Preikestolen is located in Forsand municipality in the southern part of the Ryfylke district in Rogaland county, in Western Norway.
+Preikestolen is located in Strand municipality in the southern part of the Ryfylke district in Rogaland county, in Western Norway.
 It reaches 604 meters above the nearby Lysefjord, the southernmost major fjord in Norway.
-Visitors to Preikestolen normally stay in Stavanger, which is less than two hours away from the trailhead thanks to the local ferry between Stavanger and Tau and corresponding buses to the trail during all seasons except winter.
+Visitors to Preikestolen normally stay in Stavanger, which is less than 45 minutes away from the trailhead thanks to the sub-sea tunnel Ryfast between Stavanger and the municipality of Strand.

 How to get to Preikestolen from Stavanger?

-The ferry + bus option is a common option, especially during summer.
-Most morning departures with the ferry have corresponding bus departures.
-For more specific information, you can check out our timetable here.
-Buses are available from April through November and bring you to Preikestolen Fjellstue, where the hike starts.
-Bus schedule is in line with the ferry timetable.
+Buses are available from March through November and bring you to Preikestolen Fjellstue, where the hike starts.
 To save some money, buy your bus tickets online.

-If you choose to drive, you’ll have to pay for the car on the ferry and you’ll have to pay for parking at the Preikestolen Mountain Lodge.
-Ferry prices for a regular sized car are 187 NOK (driver included in the price).
+If you choose to drive, you’ll have to pay toll for the car in the sub-sea tunnel.
+You’ll also have to pay for parking at the Preikestolen Mountain Lodge.
+The toll is currently 134 NOK each way in an ordinary car.

-When you arrive in Tau, drive south on the National Road (Rv13) and follow the signs to Preikestolen.
+When you arrive in Strand, drive south on the National Road (Rv13) and follow the signs to Preikestolen.
 At the Preikestolen trailhead, there is a car park where you can park your vehicle.
-The parking fee is 200 NOK.

 Cruise + hike